chafc-fcig/chafc-fcig.github.io/guides/sharing-data-with-the-ala.md

 standard Australian practice to allow our data to be more useful in aggregate.

-Not that there are no mandatory field in Darwin Core
+Note that there are no mandatory field in Darwin Core

 ### Dublin Core